LuigiDAmico/NanoDegree-FCND-Motion-Planning/README.md

 #### 1. Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py`

-##### CRITERA: Test that motion_planning.py is a modified version of backyard_flyer_solution.py for simple path planning.
+##### CRITERIA DESCRIPTION: Test that motion_planning.py is a modified version of backyard_flyer_solution.py for simple path planning.
 Verify that both scripts work.
 Then, compare them side by side and describe in words how each of the modifications implemented in motion_planning.py is functioning.

-##### DESCRIPTION: The goal here is to understand the starter code.
+##### CRITERIA SPEC: The goal here is to understand the starter code.
 We've provided you with a functional yet super basic path planning implementation and in this step, your task is to explain how it works!
 Have a look at the code, particularly in the plan_path() method and functions provided in planning_utils.py and describe what's going on there.
 This need not be a lengthy essay, just a concise description of the functionality of the starter code.

 These scripts contain a basic planning implementation that includes...